Philimanjar0/PolyColony/README.md

-# Complete-Catan
+# PolyColony
-Complete Catan for Tabletop Simulator.
+Complete board game for Tabletop Simulator.
 Contain assets, scripts, models, etc.

-Test push
+Not at all affiliated with Settlers of Catan